thoughtbot/terrapin/README.md

 Short version: Only pass user-generated data into the `run` method and NOT `new`.

-As shown in examples above, Cocaine will only shell-escape what is passed in as interpolations to the `run` method.
+As shown in examples above, Terrapin will only shell-escape what is passed in as interpolations to the `run` method.
 It WILL NOT escape what is passed in to the second argument of `new`.
-Cocaine assumes that you will not be manually passing user-generated data to that argument and will be using it as a template for your command line's structure.
+Terrapin assumes that you will not be manually passing user-generated data to that argument and will be using it as a template for your command line's structure.